As an Amazon Associate I earn from qualifying purchases. For more details, please see our disclosure policy.

 I created my Revive course because I wanted to help other moms achieve their big dreams.
 Revive contains 30 days of activities to help you reframe what you’re doing as a woman, wife, mother, and home manager, to refine how you spend your days, and identify what you want to get out of this one precious life you have.

-Revive is basically the process I’ve gone through over the years to get myself to a place where I can teach my kids, manage my home, write for a living, and SAVE FOR A TRIP TO ENGLAND!
+Revive is basically the process I’ve gone through over the years to get myself to a place where I can teach my kids, manage my home, write for a living, and SAVE FOR TRIPS TO EUROPE!

 I am looking forward to the course kickoff!
 You are inspiring. 🙂

 Thanks so much, Tiffany!

 Oh how I loved reading this!
 I LOVE to travel with our girls, ages 10 & 12.
 Whenever I tell people of our next adventure, even if it is just a weekend getaway, people say, “Again!”
 I always respond with, “I want my kids to see the world!”
 We work hard for our money and spend frugally so we can travel, travel, travel!!
 We haven’t ventured out of the country yet, but we are making our way around the states.
 I enjoy planning them all.
 Next stops… weekend trip to Cleveland and a week long trip to the National Parks out west, Grand Tetons, Yellowstone, and Glacier.
 Can’t wait!

 Totally understand why you wouldn’t want to use credit cards.
 We do not rack up any debt at all, pay it off in full every month.
 Works for us.

 There still are some amazing deals to Europe (and beyond) right now.
 Going to Europe on a full service airline for $400 or under is amazing.
 I am taking advantage of these prices as much as we can.